 There is much new in Gundry’s latest book, from the lessons he continues to learn in caring for his patients and in routinely testing their blood and other biomarkers every three months, to what he has gleaned from the latest scientific papers published throughout the world.
 He also includes a chapter on supplements and for inspiration throws in a listing of the 79 he currently takes.
 Yikes, I only take 22!

-• I have been following Dr Gundry’s Plant Paradox protocol for the past 2 years while researching health hacks to optimize my situation (Parkinson’s).
+Buy this book.
+Read and digest this book.
+Follow Dr. Gundry’s advice.
+You will not regret it!
+Neither will your microbiome. - I have been following Dr Gundry’s Plant Paradox protocol for the past 2 years while researching health hacks to optimize my situation (Parkinson’s).
 Everything in this book agrees with or supports I’m experiencing and learning.
 I cannot be cured, but I believe my symptoms are minimized by following Dr Gundry’s suggestions.
 And I’m positive that many disease factors we describe as normal for the aged could be postponed or avoided.
 This work has helped me live a better life.